bradbell/xrst/test_rst/indent_example.rst

 ****************
 This example input is a python docstring for the factorial function defined in this file, but it is documenting indentation instead of the function.
-See :ref:`docstring_example` for an alternative way to construct a docstring.
+See :ref:`docstring_example-name` for an alternative way to construct a docstring.

 .. _indent_example@This Example File: